-The Invest in Kids Act means that low income families in Illinois have the opportunity for more choices for their kids’ education by applying for scholarships that are funded by donors of whom receive a substantial tax credit for their donations.
+The Invest in Kids Act means that low-income families in Illinois have the opportunity for more choices for their kids’ education by applying for scholarships that are funded by donors who receive a substantial tax credit for their donations.
 The donations are managed by an SGO and the scholarships are awarded to qualified families by the SGO.
-Scholarships are available to K-12 students and are based on financial need.
+Scholarships are available to K-12 students and are based on financial needs.
 With this new legislation, families are able to choose to enroll in a non-public school with scholarship money available for tuition and necessary fees.
 The donations will be capped at $100 million per year, allowing for tax credits of $75 million.

 Invest in Kids Act: Key Facts for Donors